1 Bridge Over Troubled Water

 The song was originally written for the movie, Night Shift and sung by Rod Stewart.
 The lyrics are much too poetic and romantic for such a movie, which is rather raunchy.
 Bacharach and Sager couldn't do raunchy if they tried.
 Their song needed a more respectable vehicle to showcase its beauty.
 Thank goodness Dionne Warwick came along three years later and made it a chart-topping success.

 But Warwick did much more for the song than just making it a hit; she made it a clarion call for compassion while the world was in the throes of a new epidemic with a terrible stigma - AIDS.
 She recorded the song with fellow crème de la crème songsters, Stevie Wonder, Elton John, and Gladys Knight, dubbing it Dionne and Friends.
 They put it out as a single to raise funds for AIDS research and awareness.
-They sought to educate the public by dispelling the myths and hopefully end the stigma.
+They sought to educate the public by dispelling the myths and hopefully ending the stigma.
 It was their intention by doing so to spark the world to compassion, not hysteria and judgment.
 Said Warwick, "It was kind of given to the problem itself to raise funds and awareness.
 Those who felt they didn't want to be involved with it - to be seen giving money or being heard talking about the crisis - that song was an avenue to reach out without any stigma."
 It is heartwarming to know we've come a long way since then.

-Warwick and her friends gave the song the class it deserved and their version won the Best Pop Performance by a Duo or Group With Vocal, and Song of the Year at the Grammy Awards.
+Warwick and her friends gave the song the class it deserved and their version won Best Pop Performance by a Duo or Group With Vocal, and Song of the Year at the Grammy Awards.

 The songwriting team of Bacharach and Sager produced a golden ray of hits during the 1980s.
 Their work was a brilliant contribution to the world.